awsdocs/amazon-efs-user-guide/doc_source/API_CreationInfo.md

  **Permissions**   <a name="efs-Type-CreationInfo-Permissions"></a>
 Specifies the POSIX permissions to apply to the `RootDirectory`, in the format of an octal number representing the file's mode bits\.
 Type: String
+Length Constraints: Minimum length of 3\.
+Maximum length of 4\.
 Pattern: `^[0-7]{3,4}$`
 Required: Yes